KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ## Main Server Setup

-The instructions below are only required on your main server, which is the one that will be notarizing Komodo, all the Smart Chains and runtime forks to Bitcoin.
+The instructions below are only required on your main server, which is the one that will be notarizing Komodo, all the Smart Chains and runtime forks to Litecoin.

 ### Litecoin